sarah-j-smith/chestnuts/README.md

 Some average to middling solutions to the chestnut questions that sometimes get posed in tech interviews.

-No attempt has been made to be clever, or to add unit tests or anything like that.
+No attempt has been made to be clever.
 This is basically as I would do if I were actually in an interview.

-## Update
+## Unit tests

-The `graphspan` example at the end was a bit more complex so I added unit tests and some example data for that.
+Some of the examples are a bit more complex and inspection alone is not a good guide to correctness.
+For this reason I've included unit tests for some of the examples, even though I'd never have time in an interview setting to do this.

+For the same reason there's example data for some of them as well.

 ## Pre-Requisites